Morris County

 Team Leaders

 Team Leaders are appointed by the Radio Officer and assigned operating responsibilities and radio operators to handle various RACES station activities.
-In the absence of the RO (or DRO), the acting Emergency Management Coordinator (or acting Radio Officer) may designate a Team Leader as an acting RO or acting DRO.
+In the absence of the RO (or DRO), the Emergency Management Coordinator (or acting Radio Officer) may designate a Team Leader as an acting RO or acting DRO.

 Operators